Niautanor/redditgag/README.md

 at the best cat pictures on the internet.

-The data flow in this project basically involves getting posts from reddit with PRAW, checking if the link is an image by sending a HEAD request and checking the content-type (wrapped in a `functools.lru_cache` so that we don't send too many requests) and then serving a 9gagized version of the reddit page with embedded images using django.
+The data flow in this project basically involves getting posts from reddit with PRAW, doing some Reddit Enhancement Suite style checking with multiple content providers (youtube, imgur, gfycat, direct image links, ...) to get an embeddable version of the link and then serving a 9gagized version of the reddit page with embedded images using django.

 ### Important notes if you want to run your own version of this project